System Element: Organizational Structure

 Principles

-• Each box on an organization chart is a Team
+- Each box on an organization chart is an org unit or Team